Aashay Mehta

 Publications

 (2022).
 Leveraging machine learning to automatically derive robust decision strategies from imperfect models of the real world.
-Preprint.
+Computational Brain & Behavior.

 PDF Project DOI